 PPSU material can achieve longer and more sterilization cycle and high chemical resistance.
 PPSU is a thermoplastic polymer material, which is famous for its toughness and stability at high temperature.
 This FDA approved material does not contain BPA chemicals.
 These connectors are often used in baby care products such as newborn incubators.

 BPA is a kind of heterogeneous estrogen, which means it has the characteristics similar to estrogen, which has attracted people's attention on its applicability in some consumer goods and food containers.
 The European Union and Canada have banned the use of BPA in baby bottles.
-In recent years, some manufacturers have introduced BPA Free components for medical applications to solve these problems.
+In recent years, some medical connector suppliers have introduced BPA Free components for medical applications to solve these problems.

 Medical device specific connectors use glass or ceramic as an insulator.
 The use of ceramic / metal sealing technology can prevent the penetration of moisture or gas, which may lead to internal corrosion, degradation of electronic components and equipment failure.